vidispine/hull/hull/README.md

                       # which are array in the K8S objects are converted to arrays
                       # on rendering the chart.
                   containerPort: 80
-    secret: # this is to highlight the secret/configmap inclusion feature
+    configmap: # this is to highlight the secret/configmap inclusion feature
-      nginx_secret: # secret objects have keys too
+      nginx_configmap: # configmap objects have keys too
         data: # specify for which contents a data entry shall be created
               # within only a few lines of configuration.
 Contents can come from ...
-          an_inline_secret.txt: # ... an inline specified content or ...
+          an_inline_configmap.txt: # ... an inline specified content or ...
             inline: |-
               Top secret contents
               spread over